zekehochberg/zekehochberg.github.io/_posts/2018-09-11-pipeline-and-gridsearch.md

 layout: post
 title: "Using Pipelines and Gridsearch in Scikit-Learn"
 date: 2018-09-11
-tags: [pipelines, modeling, sklearn, scikit-learn] image:"/assets/img/pipelines/pipeline.png"
+tag: [pipelines, modeling, sklearn, scikit-learn] image:"/assets/img/pipelines/pipeline.png"
 excerpt: "An introduction to pipelines and gridsearching in the scikit-learn library.
 Explanation of pipelines and gridsearch and codealong included"
 ---